 Sleep Research Program for Advancing Careers

-Next Issue Date: February 3, 2025
+Issue Date: February 3, 2025

-Next Application Due Date: March 17, 2025 by 11:59 pm ET
+Application Due Date: March 17, 2025 by 11:59 pm ET

 Selection Notification: By May 30, 2025

-Start/End of Program: September 2025 – May 2026
+Start/End of Program: Online: September 2025 – March 2026

 The AASM Foundation is committed to growing and supporting the pipeline of sleep scientists by investing in the research careers of new investigators through mentorship and grantsmanship training opportunities.

 The Sleep Research Program for Advancing Careers is a research training program designed to support early career sleep and circadian investigators through a structured and mentored grant writing curriculum.
 At the end of the program, the early career investigators will be expected to have a completed grant application to submit for a federal career development grant such as an NIH K award.
-This program aims to increase the number of early-career investigators who successfully apply for and secure external sleep research funding.
+This program aims to increase the number of early-career investigators who successfully apply for and secure external sleep research funding by:

 About the Sleep Research Program for Advancing Careers